bareos/bareos/doc/install/INSTALL.md

 * PHP 5.3.3 or later; we recommend using the latest PHP version whenever possible
 * PHP PDO Extension
 * PHP intl Extension
-* PHP PHAR Extension
+* PHP PHAR Extension (only needed if you are going to use composer.phar for development purposes, e.g.)
 * PHP DATE Extension
-* PHP OpenSSL Extension
+* PHP OpenSSL Extension (only needed if you are going to use composer.phar for development purposes, e.g.)
 * Zend Framework 2.2.x or later
 * A Browser of your choice with JavaScript enabled